How to Pitch Yourself as a Podcast Guest

 • Follow up in a week (or after their stated timeline.)

-Rephonic is a database of over three million shows with listener numbers, social reach, contact information and loads more stuff.
+Rephonic is a database of over three million shows with listener numbers, audience demographics, contact information and lots more.

-Check out our free trial to find the right data to help you book more podcast guest spots.
+Check out our free trial to book more podcast guest spots.

 Follow us: youtube-logo linkedin-logo twitter-logo